Shark finning: National

-The bill bans the selling, buying, and transport of shark fins across the US with a fine of up to $100,000 for each offense.
+The Act bans the sale, purchase, and transport of shark fins across the United States with a fine of up to $100,000 for each offense.
 Exceptions are allowed if the fin was taken lawfully by license or under other certain circumstances.
 There is also an exception to allow dogfish fins, although the bill has the Secretary of Commerce reviewing this exception by 2027 to recommend if it should continue or be terminated.

 State

-The Shark Fin Sales Elimination Act, passed in 2022, banned the shark fin trade throughout the United States but before it was passed several states passed their own measures to ban the shark fin trade with their boundaries.
-Before the national ban had passed 14 states and 3 territories passed their own versions of the bill.
+The Shark Fin Sales Elimination Act, enacted in 2022, banned the shark fin trade throughout the United States but before its enactment several states enacted their own measures to ban the shark fin trade with their boundaries.
+Before the national ban was enacted, 14 states and 3 territories passed their own versions of the bill.

 In 2010, Hawaii became the first state to ban the possession, sale, and distribution of shark fins.
-The law became effective on 1 July 2011.
+The Act commenced on 1 July 2011.
 Similar laws have been enacted in the states of Washington, Oregon, California, the territory of Guam, and the Commonwealth of the Northern Mariana Islands.
 California governor Jerry Brown cited the cruelty of finning and potential threats to the environment and commercial fishing in signing the bill.
 Opponents charged the ban was discriminatory against Chinese, the main consumers of shark fin soup, when federal laws already banned the practice of finning.
 Whole sharks would still be legally fished, but the fins could no longer be sold.

 In 2012, legislators in the New York State Assembly, including Grace Meng, introduced a similar bill, which passed in 2013.
-New York was not the only Eastern state considering a ban, but passage there would be significant since its Chinese-American communities in Chinatown, Manhattan and Flushing make New York the major importer of shark fins in the East.
+New York was not the only Eastern state considering a ban, but enactment there would be significant since its Chinese-American communities in Chinatown, Manhattan and Flushing make New York the major importer of shark fins in the East.
 Meng admitted that while she loved shark fin soup, "it's important to be responsible citizens."
 Younger Chinese Americans in New York did not consider it an important part of their culture.
 "It's only the elderly who want it: when their grandkids get married, they want the most expensive stuff, like an emperor," said one waiter at a Chinese restaurant.
-Many businesses that sold fins had stopped placing new orders, expecting a ban would be passed.
+Many businesses that sold fins had stopped placing new orders, expecting a ban would be enacted.